BiDAlab/DeepSignDB/README.md

 ![](http://atvs.ii.uam.es/atvs/DeepSignDB_Experimental_Protocol_v2.png)

 Table 1: Experimental protocol details of the DeepSignDB evaluation dataset (442 users).
 Numbers are per user and device.

-For the moment, **we are able to release all databases apart from the Biosecure DS2 together with the corresponding signature comparisons files** considered during the evaluation of the systems in order to provide an easily reproducible framework. **We will contact all applicants as soon as possible in order to provide access to Biosecure DS2 database as well.**

 All data provided is organised as follows: